ccooddoo/Personal-Fitness-Tracker/README.md

 # Personal-Fitness-Tracker
-Here's a sample README for your "Personal-Fitness-Tracker" app using Streamlit:

----

-# Personal Fitness Tracker

 ## Overview
 The **Personal Fitness Tracker** is a web application built with **Streamlit** that helps users track their fitness goals, monitor their daily activity, and visualize their progress.
 Users can input their daily workouts, log their meals, and view progress over time with simple, intuitive graphs.